-Media Editor and former Arts Award Editor covering film, TV, music and comedy.
-Currently listening to The Adam Buxton Podcast.
+Former Media Editor on Voice and former Arts Award Editor on AAoV covering film, TV, music and comedy.

 Maggie's first foray into game show presenting got going in an instant and kept going with a relentless energy until the last second.

 The Kinsey Sicks are world famous with a style as recognisable as you'd expect from their clout.
 But finding current parallels with the situation back when they formed 24 years ago forced them to add a new dynamic.

 Bartlett takes on issues of discrimination and intolerance with honourable conviction despite an ill choice of words.

 In a blessing-and-a-curse period for the LGBT community this month, Agnew's unburdened storytelling of life as a gay man raised Catholic was needed.

 I don't know if Beadledom was made so that you sat through Omega as exposition to get the meaty imagination of Alpha, but the comparative excitement made it seem that way.